Mbed-TLS/mbedtls/docs/getting_started.md

 ### Generating and exporting keys

-Mbed Crypto provides a simple way to generate a key or key pair.
+Mbed TLS provides a simple way to generate a key or key pair.

 **Prerequisites to using key generation and export APIs:**
 * Initialize the library with a successful call to `psa_crypto_init()`.